codesmith-gmbh/logger/README.md

 The motivation for the `codesmith/logger` library is to use the [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder) in Clojure projects.
-The Logstash Logback Encoder is an encoder for [Logback](http://logback.qos.ch) that emits Logstash compatible JSON string for every logging events.
-The Codesmith logger mosly consists of a thin macro layer on top of [Slf4j](http://www.slf4j.org).
+The Logstash Logback Encoder is an encoder for [Logback](http://logback.qos.ch) that emits a Logstash compatible JSON string for every logging events.
+The library consists of a thin macro layer on top of [Slf4j](http://www.slf4j.org).

 ## Usage